Milk first or last? The Science, The Stories…and the Slurping!

 A seasoned tea-taster and a passionate raconteur, Ketan conducts tea workshops and events, regaling participants with amusing stories while explaining the finer nuances of tea during live tasting sessions.

 At VAHDAM Teas, Ketan spearheads content and community initiatives.
-He leads TEAch Me, VAHDAM’s social initiative focused on education of children at tea estates.
+He leads TEAch Me, VAHDAM’s social initiative on education of children at tea estates.

 Ketan's favourite tea is Darjeeling First Flush, which he prefers to have without milk or sugar.
 He can be contacted at @ketdes on twitter or at ketan@vahdamteas.com